xendk/rid/README.md

    given in the arguments that exists and matches regexp.
 * `network` (string): Network type or name.
 Same as the --network argument to docker.
+* `show_build`: Also show build output when automatically rebuilding.